azangru/mysite/src/blog/about-the-site/index.md

 This site was initially built with [Middleman](https://middlemanapp.com/) in 2014.
-I chose Middleman, because it was based on Ruby (the language I was most familiar with at the time), had similar concepts to Ruby on Rails, and all in all looked pretty powerful — it was marketed as an instrument for building general-purpose static sites, not just blogs (as Jekyll pitched itself).
+I chose Middleman, because it was based on Ruby (the language I was most familiar with at the time), was conceptually reminiscent of Ruby on Rails (assets pipeline, erb templates), and all in all looked pretty powerful — it was marketed as an instrument for building general-purpose static web sites, not just blogs (as Jekyll pitched itself).
 Middleman also supported multilanguage sites, and it was my fancy at the moment to keep my site bilingual, both in English and in Russian.
 Turned out, I needn’t have worried about multilingual support; I never cared to build the Russian version of the site anyway.

-Some time later (was it 2015?)
-I updated Middleman to version 4, which introduced external asset pipeline, so that JavaScript and CSS assets could be compiled using Webpack rather than the Ruby-based assets pipeline (borrowed from Rails, I believe).
+Some time later (was it in 2015?)
+I updated Middleman to version 4, which introduced external assets pipeline, so that JavaScript and CSS assets could be compiled using Webpack rather than through some Ruby gems.
 That gave even more freedom of choice of frontend technologies.

 The next logical step was to ditch the Ruby-based generator altogether, and move solely to JavaScript.
 Contributing to this was the mildly annoying fact that Middleman turned